 “Smooth waters do not make for skilful sailors.”

 I hope this article has given you some new perspectives on alcoholism and addiction.
 Here is a final link on healing trauma by Peter Levine, recommended by my amazing Holistic Counselling teacher Brenda Sutherland.

 As a psychic reader, I always seek the deeper meaning to any issue.
 Let’s break down alcoholism using Pythagorean numerology.

 ALCOHOL = 1+3+3+6+8+6+3 = 30/3 vibration.

 LIVER = 3+9+4+5+9 = 30/3

 The words FAMILY and AUSTRALIA (!) also add to 30/3.

-Alcohol abuse is a liver issue – it comes from not feeling happy or following our passion.
+Alcohol abuse is a solar plexus and liver issue – it comes from not following our passion.
 It tends to run in families and is predominant in Australia – maybe because many convicts were sent here and their only escape from their hellish lives was drinking.
 Due to its 44 vibration, alcoholism strongly impacts the heart (the 4th chakra) and locks us into karmic patterns (the 8th chakra), but it can be overcome when we find alternative medicine for our hurts.
-Connecting to our eternal self and learning to seek counsel when needed is the way out of this mentally created maze!
+Connecting to our eternal/ Higher Self and learning to seek counsel when needed is the way out of this mentally created maze!